 #2 – Fully Service Lease

-Structure of this type of lease designed in a way that all the expenses are the responsibility of landlord and landlord will be borne and pay all the expenses and these are included in the total rent which is paid by tenant but owner will pass on the inflation in cost to the tenant and tenant will be responsible for inflation in cost as compared to base year or first year of lease agreement.
+The structure of this type of lease is designed in a way that all the expenses are the responsibility of the landlord, and the landlord will be borne and pay all the expenses.
+These are included in the total rent, which is paid by the tenant, but the owner will pass on the inflation in cost to the tenant, and the tenant will be responsible for inflation in cost as compared to a base year or first year of the lease agreement.

 Gross lease vs. Net lease

 Below are the differences between Gross lease vs. Net lease:

-- In a gross lease, the tenant will pay only fixed payment to landlord whereas in net lease tenants will pay taxes, utilities or other ancillary expenses in addition to the monthly rent.
+- In a gross lease, the tenant will pay only fixed payment to the landlord, whereas in net lease, tenants will pay taxes, utilities, or other ancillary expenses in addition to the monthly rent.

-- In a gross lease, the landlord will responsible for payment of taxes, insurance, and maintenance cost in net lease tenant will responsible for payment of these expenses.
+- In a gross lease, the landlord will be responsible for payment of taxes, insurance, and maintenance cost in net lease tenant will be responsible for payment of these expenses.

 - In a gross lease, a tenant can efficiently prepare the budget of his expense because he knows what they need to pay, whereas, in net lease, variable expenses will be paid by a tenant, which may vary every month.

-- In gross lease monthly fixed rental amount will be higher as compare to net lease because it includes taxes, insurance and maintenance cost and since it is fixed owner will take a higher amount considering the inflation and responsibility of payment.
+- In gross lease monthly fixed rental amount will be higher as compare to net lease because it includes taxes, insurance, and maintenance cost, and since it is the fixed owner will take a higher amount considering the inflation and responsibility of payment.

 - In gross lease landlord will responsible for any penalty and late fees in case of delayed payment or any violation whereas in net lease tenant will be responsible for the same.

-- Gross lease is generally used in malls and multi-storage buildings where many persons use the same utilities and many utilities are common in use whereas net lease is applicable where the property is used by single-tenant and only one tenant can use the utilities.
+- Gross lease is generally used in malls, and multi-storage buildings where many persons use the same utilities, and many utilities are common in use.
+In contrast, a net lease is applicable where the property is used by single-tenant, and only one tenant can use the utilities.